 From 1990-1999, Florida State made seven CWS appearances, including a program-best stretch of three consecutive (1994-96).
 The ’99 Seminoles provided the capper.
 They came through the ACC schedule with a 22-2 mark – the best winning percentage in league history – which helped Martin land coach of the year honors.
-Marshall McDougall, who left the nation buzzing about FSU baseball when he slammed an NCAA record six home runs in a single game at Maryland earlier in the season, helped the ‘Noles roll through the Regional and Super Regional rounds at home.
+Marshall McDougall, who left the nation buzzing about FSU baseball when he slammed an NCAA-record six home runs in a single game at Maryland earlier in the season, helped the Noles roll through the Regional and Super Regional rounds at home.
 In Omaha, FSU rallied from a second-round loss to reach the title game by beating Stanford 14-11 in 13 innings.
-The dream season ended with a heart-breaking, 6-5 loss to Miami with a title on the line.
+The dream season ended with a heart-breaking 6-5 loss to Miami with the title on the line.

 Winning alone, however, does not define Martin’s brilliant career.
 The 2001 team got a first-hand reminder of that prior to a series at Stanford.
 Leaving the San Francisco airport, Martin and assistant Chip Baker, now the team’s Director of Operations, gained control of the team’s charter bus after the driver suffered a fatal heart attack, safely guiding the bus to the side of a busy freeway.
 Martin and Baker were presented with the university’s prestigious Westcott Award for their bravery in saving the lives of players and staff.

 When Martin transferred to FSU from Wingate Junior College in 1965 to play centerfield for the Seminoles, it marked the beginning of a love affair that has never ended.
 His love for the game of baseball is matched only by the success he has had teaching it to aspiring players.

 Martin began his career by whipping off 12 consecutive 50-win seasons.
 Interrupted by 49- and 46-win campaigns in 1992 and 1993, he followed with another streak of 50-plus wins in seven straight seasons from 1994 to 2000.

 He began coaching junior high baseball and basketball, before taking over as the head basketball coach at Tallahassee Community College.
 Martin spent three seasons coaching basketball at nearby Godby High School before Woody Woodward was hired as FSU’s baseball coach in 1975.
-Martin joined the Seminoles’ staff and served as Woodward’s top assistant for four years, then added one more under Howser.
+Martin joined the Seminoles’ staff and served as Woodward’s top assistant for four years, then added one more under Dick Howser.

 Martin’s passion for the game and working with young people makes him a popular public speaker throughout the Southeast.
 His involvement through the years with the Fellowship of Christian Athletes provides another avenue for reaching out to others.